Design for Impact

 There are plenty of articles and blog posts about the most popular new trends sweeping web design.
 From grid and “card” layouts to bold, geometric fonts, there are a lot of elements web designers have to work with right now.
-But before we get excited about new layouts, new fonts, and new tools, it’s time we take a look back at some of the web design trends we should retire this year, as well as some of the trends that should have never become trends in the first place.
+But before we get excited about new layouts, new fonts, and new tools, it’s time we take a look back at some of the web design trends that need to end in 2017.

 This blog post is not meant to call out different designs for being “ugly” or unappealing.
 Many of the design elements we point out actually look nice (they’re certainly much more attractive than the 90s-era “web brutalism” movement that is currently in trend).
 However, when it comes to web design, it is important for a design to do more than simply “look nice,” hence UI/UX, or user interface and user experience.
 When designing, you need to consider both in order for your site to have the ultimate impact.